domogami/domogami.github.io/content/Books/Designing Data Intensive Applications.md

 Thoughts: I've been warned about over abstracting and I'm curious whether this is a good use of an abstraction.
 Wouldn't it be better to try to simplify the complex behavior to make it more understandable with helper functions/microservices rather than abstracting?

-Referring to this section:
+Referring to this section

+ >
-\>“One of the best tools we have for removing accidental complexity is abstraction.
+ > “One of the best tools we have for removing accidental complexity is abstraction.
 A good abstraction can hide a great deal of implementation detail behind a clean, simple-to-understand façade.
 A good abstraction can also be used for a wide range of different applications.
 Not only is this reuse more efficient than reimplementing a similar thing multiple times, but it also leads to higher-quality software, as quality improvements in the abstracted component benefit all applications that use it.”